russmiles/life-preserver-introductory-article-developer-magazine/README.md

 What?!
 We have a diagram, and remember a diagram has power as it does inform our thinking about the software, that is no longer based in reality when it comes to the actual software?
 So what good is it then?

-To be fair, I've used the Layered Architecture diagram approach to communicate about 'typical' software applications before on the courses I often run.
+Even I've used the Layered Architecture diagram approach to communicate about 'typical' software applications before on the courses I often run.
 However it's also fair to say that generally the students and I recognise that the diagram will rapidly fall apart when the software enters reality and so not a huge amount of attention is heaped upon the diagram.

 In many respects, as the Layered Architecture moves from the world of abstract, layered conceptualising and into the real world of "Where does my component go?", it rapidly moves into an idealistic, a priori existence on some ethereal plane whose only purpose seems to be to make us feel guilty (that the software doesn't 'really' follow that ideal breakdown) and confused (when the layered architecture is attempted to be used to comprehend our software at all).